 Opening Hours: 10am to 5pm; last admission at 4pm.
 Closed Thanksgiving Day and Christmas Day.

-Tickets: Purchase online tickets for 10% discount.
-General admission (without discount): adult (18+) tickets are $20; students (13-17 or with college ID) are $15; youth (ages 6 to 12) are $10; children under 5 enter free.
-Senior (62+) tickets are $17 and retired military (with valid ID) are $10.
+USS Midway Tickets: Adult (18+) tickets are $26; youth (ages 6 to 12) are $18; children under 5 enter free.
+Veteran tickets (with proof of service) are $18.
 Complimentary admission for active-duty military personnel, law enforcement and firefighters – see the website for full details.

-Parking: There is a parking lot alongside the Midway on Navy Pier – $10 for up to 12 hours.
-Metered spaces are available on surrounding city streets ($1.25 per hour with a 2 hour limit).
+Parking: There is a parking lot alongside the San Diego USS Midway Museum on Navy Pier and metered spaces available on surrounding city streets

 Good to Know